nasccped/nasccped/README.md

 Projects 💎
 ----------

-Here, you can check my personal/professional projects:
+Here, you can check my personal, professional and comercial projects:

 > [!IMPORTANT]
 >